Not every trip to Disney World has to be 7+ days long.

 So, if a short trip is in your future, keep these tips in mind…

-When we are talking about short trips we usually mean trips around 4 days or fewer.
+So, when we are talking about short trips, we usually mean trips around 4 days or fewer.

-This could be a long weekend or maybe even extending a stay after attending a conference or sporting event in the Orlando area.
+This could be a long weekend or maybe even extending a stay after attending a conference, cruise, or sporting event in the Orlando area.

 If your trip is much longer than 4 days, consider following our regular planning advice as a starting point and then supplementing that with any of the applicable tips below.